NinoTNC and Kenwood TK Mobiles RJ12

 I chose CAT5 wire because it is easy to crimp into an inexpensive RJ12 connector.

 The color codes are shown for the wires which are connected directly from the DE9 to the CAT5.

-Pin 1, TxData, is fed through a 10K ohm potentiometer and then into the Blue wire.
+Pin 1, TxData, is fed through a 4.7k resistor and then into the Blue wire.

 Click on the images to enlarge

-The potentiometer allows for a much less stiff adjustment on the TNC-PI.
+The pair of resistors allow for a much less stiff adjustment on the TNC-PI.

 If pin 1 was connected to the mike/txaudio wire directly, the TXLEVEL pot becomes very sensitive.

 If using the TNC-PI, R7 is so sensitive that it is almost impossible to find the proper level to saturate the radio passband, without overdriving.

-With the addition of the potentiometer in the DE9 connector, it is really easy to set R7.
+With the addition of the two resistors in the DE9 connector, it is really easy to set R7.

 Please note that the RJ12 connector may be used even on Kenwood TK radios which have an 8-pin microphone connector.